 40th anniversary of diplomatic relations

-on 13 March 2012, the 40th anniversary of full Ambassadorial Diplomatic Relations between the People's Republic of China and the United Kingdom was celebrated at the Chinese Consulate-General in Edinburgh.
-See this article on the SCA website and this BBC story.
+on 13 March 2012, the 40th anniversary of full Ambassadorial Diplomatic Relations between the People's Republic of China and the United Kingdom was celebrated at the Chinese Consulate-General in Edinburgh (see this BBC story).

 Theatre links - the national theatres of Scotland and China have launched a "lively and exciting" collaboration which aims to develop new work, reports The Daily Record.
 The partnership between the National Theatre of Scotland and the National Theatre of China was announced in Beijing today.

 Chinese students - the number of students from China studying at Scottish universities has risen by 31.3%, from 4,680 to 6,145 in 2010-2011, according to The Scotsman.
-The full statistics are available here - it is worth noting that the Scottish increase of 31.3% compares with 18.1% for the UK as a whole, implying Scotland is an even more popular destination that other parts of the country.
+It is worth noting that the Scottish increase of 31.3% compares with 18.1% for the UK as a whole, implying Scotland is an even more popular destination that other parts of the country.

 First Minister's China trip - See this Parliamentary Answer for a complete run-down of all the First Minister's activities during his trip to China and Hong Kong in December 2011.

 Pandas increase visitor numbers 200% - some 70,000 people have seen Tian Tian and Yang Guang since mid December 2011, reports The Independent.

 Chinese steel for new Forth Bridge - some 24,500 tonnes of structural steel for new Forth crossing will come from Zhenhua Heavy Industries in Shanghai, reports The Herald, amidst political criticism.
 See also this news item on Zhenhua's own website (albeit with poor English translations).